ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/fetching-data/sorting.md

 # Customization

-Under the hood, sorting is based ontop of normal Hot Chocolate input types.
+Under the hood, sorting is based on normal Hot Chocolate input types.
 You can easily customize them with a very familiar fluent interface.
 The sorting input types follow the same `descriptor` scheme as you are used to from the normal input types.
 Just extend the base class `SortInputType<T>` and override the descriptor method.

 `ISortInputTypeDescriptor<T>` supports most of the methods of `IInputTypeDescriptor<T>`.
 By default, operations are generated for all fields of the type.
 Members that are collections are skipped because you cannot order based on lists.